 - Failure to provide a specimen (having driven vehicle prior to arrest)

-Driving offences that carry a discretionary ban:
+Which driving offences carry a discretionary ban?

 - Driving without insurance

 - Careless driving (driving without due care & attention)

 - Failure to provide a specimen (having been in charge of a vehicle)

 Where does the disqualification apply?

 Driving bans imposed in English and Welsh Courts also apply in Scotland Northern Ireland and The Isle of Man.
 This is known as a Mutual Recognition of Disqualification.